Merchant submarine: Other boats

 Six further merchant submarines were in the process of being built by the Deutsche Ozean-Reederei when the US entered the war in early 1917.
 The construction of the merchant submarines was subsequently halted or changed into submarine cruisers, similar to the fate of Deutschland.
 When hostilities between Germany and the United States halted Simon Lake's attempts to build merchant submarines for Germany, Lake approached the United States Shipping Board with a proposal to build one-hundred merchant submarines to alleviate shipping losses being suffered from unrestricted submarine warfare.

 In World War II, Germany used Milk Cow submarines to refuel its hunter U-boats in the Atlantic.
-As these boats were part of Kriegsmarine (Nazi Germany's navy), did carry light armaments (anti-aircraft guns), and never engaged in trade as such, they do not qualify as merchant submarines.
+As these boats were part of the Kriegsmarine, they did carry light armaments (anti-aircraft guns), and never engaged in trade as such, they do not qualify as merchant submarines.
 However, they shared the large amounts of cargo space compared to normal submarines of their day.

 After large Italian submarines successfully transported supplies to North Africa avoiding British Mediterranean Fleet patrols, some of these submarines had their torpedo tubes and offensive deck gun armament removed to increase cargo capacity.
 Five of these converted submarines were seized in Axis ports for operation by German crews after the Italian armistice in September 1943.

 Germany enlarged the ocean-going type IX U-boat design to an extended range type IXD1 variant with torpedo tubes removed and battery capacity reduced to increase cargo capacity for transport of strategic materials between German and Japanese ports.
 After the Italian submarines were converted for this cargo role, most of the extended range design were completed as an armed type IXD2 variant.

-German submarine U-234, a Type X, left port in April 1945 carrying a cargo of uranium oxide, Me-262 jet fighter planes and various other items and high ranking officers bound for Japan, but Germany surrendered while they were still in the Atlantic.
+German submarine U-234, a Type X, left port in April 1945 carrying a cargo of uranium oxide, Me-262 jet fighter planes and various other items and high-ranking officers bound for Japan, but Germany surrendered while they were still in the Atlantic.